-Use JRE encryption to prevent access to the JRE.
-This will encrypt the zip file on the endpoint that contains the JRE, and a key file is distributed with reports that require the JRE to decrypt it.
-Once the report runs, the key file and decrypted JRE are removed.
-The encrypted JRE remains so it can be used the next time it is required.
+Use JRE encryption to encrypt the ZIP file on the endpoint that contains the JRE, which prevents access to the JRE.
+When you use JRE encryption, reports that require the JRE distribute a key file to decrypt the JRE.
+After the report runs, the key file and decrypted JRE are removed.
+The encrypted JRE remains and is used the next time it is required.

-- Complete all of the fields in the Create Deployment window and select a JRE in the Engines field.
+- Complete all of the fields in the Create Deployment window and select Deploy JRE in the Java Runtime section.

 - Select Encrypt JRE.